KhiopsML/khiops-doc/docs/ui-docs/coclustering.md

     The special value '` * `' represents any value not seen during training the coclustering.
     Please note that this special value cannot be used in a join operation.

-In case of a *numerical* variable, the fields are:
+For a *numerical* variable, the fields are:

   - Cluster: name of the cluster (interval of values)